lcp Skip to Main Content

 However, even with the high amount of sugar, lean still makes a person feel drowsy because of the sedative effects of codeine and promethazine.

-Is The Purple Drink Caffeinated?
+Is the Purple Drink Caffeinated?

 "What Purple Drank Contains: Codeine, Promethazine, Alcohol, Caffeine, and Sugar" illustrated with relevant icons for each ingredient next to a purple drank graphic